Proof

 Decisions, artifacts, metrics moved.

-Four examples of how the model plays out in real SaaS companies.
-Names anonymized.
-Numbers real.
+Five examples of how the model plays out in real SaaS and AI-native companies.
+Companies anonymized.
+Numbers and artifacts real.

 Metric moved